Baikonur Cosmodrome: Soviet era

+In April 1975, in preparation for the Apollo-Soyuz Test Project, the first NASA astronauts were allowed to tour the cosmodrome.
+Upon their return to the United States, the crews commented that on their evening flight to Moscow they had seen lights on launch pads and related complexes for more than 15 minutes, and according to astronaut Thomas Stafford, "that makes Cape Kennedy look very small."

 Name

-There are conflicting sources about origins of the name Baikonur.
-Some sources say that the name was deliberately chosen in 1961 (around the time of Gagarin's flight) to misdirect the Western Bloc to a place about 320 km northeast of the launch center, the small mining town of Baikonur near Jezkazgan.
+According to most sources, the name Baikonur was deliberately chosen in 1961 (around the time of Gagarin's flight) to misdirect the Western Bloc to a place about 320 km northeast of the launch center, the small mining town and railway station of Baikonur near Jezkazgan.

-Other sources state that Baikonur was the name of the Tyuratam region before the establishment of the cosmodrome.
 Leninsk, the closed city built to support the cosmodrome, was renamed Baikonur on 20 December 1995 by Boris Yeltsin.

+According to NASA's history of the Apollo-Soyuz Test Project, the name Baikonur was not chosen to misdirect, but was the name of the Tyuratam region before the establishment of the cosmodrome.

 Environmental impact

 Russian scientist Afanasiy Ilich Tobonov researched mass animal deaths in the 1990s and concluded that the mass deaths of birds and wildlife in the Sakha Republic were noted only along the flight paths of space rockets launched from the Baikonur cosmodrome.
 Dead wildlife and livestock were usually incinerated, and the participants in these incinerations, including Tobonov himself, his brothers and inhabitants of his native village of Eliptyan, commonly died from stroke or cancer.
 In 1997, the Ministry of Defense of the Russian Federation changed the flight path and removed the ejected rocket stages near Nyurbinsky District, Russia.

 Scientific literature collected data that indicated adverse effects of rockets on the environment and the health of the population.
-UDMH, a fuel used in Russian rocket engines, is highly toxic.
+UDMH, a fuel used in some Russian rocket engines, is highly toxic.
 It is one of the reasons for acid rains and cancers in the local population, near the cosmodrome.
 Valery Yakovlev, a head of the laboratory of ecosystem research of the State scientific-production union of applied ecology "Kazmechanobr", notes:

 "Scientists have established the extreme character of the destructive influence of the "Baikonur" space center on environment and population of the region: 11 000 tons of space scrap metal, polluted by especially toxic UDMH is still laying on the falling grounds".
 Scrap recovery is part of the local economy.